ahnafa/Mouse-Click-Speed-Game-in-HTML5-JS/README.md

 # Mouse-Click-Speed-Game-in-HTML5-JS
-A mouse-only game designed the measure rate of clicks in a ten second period.
+A mouse-only game designed to measure the rate of clicks in a ten second period.